 SUNY and Research Foundation employees at SUNY New Paltz are encouraged to take advantage of the many opportunities available for professional development.
 Various programs are outlined below, as well as supervisory considerations for related time and attendance issues.
-For further information or guidance, please contact the Benefits Office in Human Resources, HAB 202, or at extension 3169.
+For further information or guidance, please contact the Benefits Office in Human Resources, Diversity & Inclusion in HAB 603 or at extension 3954.

 I. CLASSES TAKEN FOR CREDIT

-Tuition assistance programs are available for employees based on the employee's negotiating unit and through the SUNY tuition waiver program, as follows:
+Tuition assistance programs are available for employees based on the employee's negotiating unit and/or through the SUNY tuition waiver program (B-140W), as follows:

 A. UNCLASSIFIED EMPLOYEES: